KarlFarrugiaIcon/OreillyKatas2023/README.md

 ##### Authentication Service
 The component diagram illustrates the Authentication Microservice, responsible for user authentication through username and password or social media.

+The system boundary encompasses an Authentication Service meticulously divided into numerous distributed service instances.
+These instances serve as the entry point for incoming requests from a front-end application, channeling them through an API Gateway.
+Within this intricate architecture, the Authentication Service assumes dual roles, capable of either conducting platform-specific authentication by directly interfacing with distributed databases, each mirroring the service's decentralized nature, or engaging with external Single Sign-On (SSO) providers for authentication, thus affording a versatile and resilient approach to user verification.
 ![Alt text](./Images/DomainBoundaries/AuthenticationService.png)

 ##### Trip Management Service